 One of the great mysteries to Bible scholars through the centuries has been the identity of Belshazzar.
-Until the 19th century, no mention in ancient records to such a king was available.
+Until the 19th century, no mention in ancient records to him was available.
 The name Belshazzar was known only from the book of Daniel and from works that borrowed the name from Daniel like the Apocryphal Baruch and Josephus’ writings.

 Numerous efforts were made to harmonize secular history with the Biblical records.
-The difficulty was heightened by the fact that some ancient sources listed the kings of Babylon to the end of the history of that nation, all of which mentioned Nabonidus as the last king before Cyrus, who was the first king of Persia.
-But they didn’t mention Belshazzar.
+The difficulty escalated by the fact that some ancient sources listed the kings of Babylon to the end of the history of that nation, all of which mentioned Nabonidus as the last king before Cyrus, who was the first king of Persia.
+But they didn’t mention this king.

 Since Cyrus conquered Babylon and succeeded its last Babylonian king, there seemed to be no place for Belshazzar in the royal line.
 However, the book of Daniel presents the events immediately prior to the fall of Babylon in the reign of Belshazzar, a “son” of Nebuchadnezzar (Daniel 5:2), who was killed during the conquest of Babylon by the invading Medes and Persians (Daniel 5:30).

 One of the great triumphs of Biblical archeology of the last century is the discovery of the identity and office of Belshazzar from contemporary sources, thus vindicating the reliability of Daniel 5.